Janis Joplin and Robert Frost

 “Two roads diverged in a yellow wood…long I stood and looked down one as far as I could…then took the other just as fair…Both that morning equally lay…I kept the first for another day…I took the one less traveled by, and that has made all the difference.”

-I have to fly to Seattle.
+I have to fly…to Seattle.
 I am weighing two alternatives.
 I can fly coach, change planes in Philly and reach my destination in 10 hours for $500.
 Or I can fly direct to Seattle, business class, in just 6 hours for $1,000; both get me to my destination in plenty of time for my meetings the next day.
 My decision has no extrinsic consequence; but the intrinsic consequences are significant.

-Faced with a similar dilemma, some folks will flip a coin: they subcontract their existential freedom to the vicissitudes of pure chance.
-Not Frost!
-Being human, Frost is intent on giving his ‘choice’ meaning.
+Being human, Frost is intent on giving his ‘choice’ meaning, whether or not such meaning exists in any objective sense.
 He cannot not choose, but neither can he tolerate the idea that his choice is random.
-He feels compelled to manufacture ‘significance’…even if there isn’t any.
-Like Einstein, he cannot accept the fact that God plays dice.
+He feels compelled to invent ‘significance’…even if there isn’t any.

-So Frost invents a value scale that suits him and uses it to give his decision meaning.
-By choosing he designates the road chosen as ‘the one less traveled’, even though there is no objective evidence that that is the case.
-He then defines himself as someone who follows less traveled paths; he concludes: “…that has made all the difference.”
+It is his act of choosing that designates the road chosen as ‘the one less traveled’, even though there is no objective evidence that that is the case.
+He then defines himself as someone who follows less traveled pathways, and he concludes: “…that has made all the difference.”

-According to Nietzsche, Value and Freedom are incompatible, even anathematic.
-We are free; there is no Value!
+So the relationship between Freedom and Value is complex…and remains unresolved: According to Nietzsche, Value and Freedom are incompatible, even anathematic.
+We are free; because there is no Value!

 Joplin agrees that Value and Freedom are incompatible, but she permits them to coexist on a continuum; we sacrifice Freedom when we pursue Value.